EliriaT/CS-Labs/asymetricCipher/REPORT.md

 	return decBytes, nil
 }
 ```
 The Encrypt method receives a list of bytes.
-Firtly a string message m is transformed to a list of bytes on the client side.
+Firstly a string message m is transformed to a list of bytes on the client side.

 ```golang
 Message := []byte("i am irina.")